ronaldoussoren/altgraph/doc/objectgraph.rst

    Return the edge data associated with the edge from *fromNode* to *toNode*.
 Raises :exc:`KeyError` when no such edge exists.

+   .. versionadded: 0.12

+.. method:: ObjectGraph.updateEdgeData(fromNode, toNode, edgeData)

+   Replace the data associated with the edge from *fromNode* to *toNode* by *edgeData*.

+   Raises :exc:`KeyError` when the edge does not exist.

 Debug output
 ------------